The Books of Abarat: Candy Quackenbush

-Candy Quackenbush is a teenage girl who is the main character in The Books of Abarat (2002–2011).
+Candy Quackenbush is a teenage girl who is the main character in The Books of Abarat (2002–2011), and is partially based on Barker's former stepdaughter Nicole.
 The heroine of the series, she is a sixteen-year-old misfit (notably with heterochromia; her left eye is brown, while the right is blue) from Chickentown, a small township located in Minnesota.
 Chickentown is devoted to the chicken industry, which sickens Candy; and her teachers and peers mock her for this.
 In addition, her verbally and physically abusive father fails to understand her and is absorbed in his own misery after losing his job at the chicken factory.
 Her mother also fails to sympathise with her, and feels trapped in Chickentown with her alcoholic husband and three children.
 After a quarrel with her schoolteacher, Miss Schwartz, Candy leaves the classroom and enters a field of grass outside the town.
 Here, her encounter with John Mischief and his brothers begins the series of events which eventually leads her to the Islands of the Abarat, to whose future she becomes vital.